spatialstatisticsupna/Identifiability_Constraints_article/README.md

   Script to analyse the results of previously fitted INLA models.

+# Acknowledgements
+This work has been supported by the Spanish Ministry of Economy and Competitiveness (project MTM2014-51992-R), and by the Health Department of the Navarre Government (Project 113, Res.2186/2014).
+We would like to thank the National Epidemiology Center (area of Environmental Epidemiology andCancer) for providing the data, originally created by the Spanish Statistical Office.

 # References
 [Adin, A., Martínez-Beneito, M.A., Botella-Rocamora, P., Goicoa, T., and Ugarte, M.D.
 (2017).
 Smoothing and high risk areas detection in space-time disease mapping: a comparison of P-splines, autoregressive, and moving average models. _Stochastic Environmental Research and Risk Assessment_, __31(2)__, 403-415.](https://doi.org/10.1007/s00477-016-1269-8)